Aclonifen: History

 Celamerck scientists were also working on analogs retaining the 4-nitrodiphenyl ether framework and in 1978 filed a patent of relatively narrow scope which claimed compounds having an amine group adjacent to the nitro substituent and also having an additional chlorine atom between the amine and the oxygen of the diphenyl ether.
-2-Chloro-3-phenoxy-6-nitroaniline was described as having selectivity, so that important grass weeds could be controlled within dicot crops and this lack of damage to the crop extended to some cereals.
+2-Chloro-3-phenoxy-6-nitroaniline was described as having selectivity, so that important grassy weeds could be controlled within dicot crops and this lack of damage to the crop extended to some cereals.
 Aclonifen was subsequently developed and marketed by Rhône-Poulenc under the code number RPA099795 and launched in 1983 in Europe.

 Synthesis

 The preparation of aclonifen first described in Celamerck patents starts from 2,3,4-trichloronitrobenzene.
 This is reacted in an autoclave with ammonia in dimethyl sulfoxide.
 The intermediate aniline is treated with potassium phenolate in an Ullmann ether synthesis using acetonitrile as solvent.